shubhamjain31/PizZaDelirium/README.md

 4) ***Channels*** : Web Sockets

 ### Screenshots
-This is the Home page of the website
+This is the Home page of the website.
 ![Home Page](https://github.com/shubhamjain31/PizZaDelirium/blob/main/Screenshots/image_one.png)

 Here is the List of All Menus